|Bliss back in Texas again after Baylor scandal|

 A former assistant to Bob Knight, Bliss won 526 games over 28 years at Oklahoma, SMU and New Mexico before taking over at Baylor in 1999.
 Four years later, player Patrick Dennehy went missing, then was discovered to have been murdered.
 A former teammate, Carlton Dotson, later pleaded guilty to killing Dennehy and was sentenced to 35 years in prison.

-ng Dennehy paid his tuition by dealing drugs; the assistant coach taped that conversation and turned it over to authorities.
+by saying Dennehy paid his tuition by dealing drugs; the assistant coach taped that conversation and turned it over to authorities.

 Bliss and athletic director Tom Stanton resigned in August 2003, two months after Dennehy's slaying.
 No criminal charges were filed against Bliss, although the NCAA all but banned him from coaching big-time college basketball again.